alexanderem49/simple-exchange/docs/component-page-upgradeable.md

   );
 ```

-## Functionalities

-### Durable storage
+## Durable objects and storage

+todo: complete this section
+mention that we use the zone API, put reference to agoric documentation.

 The contract uses a durable storage to store the order book state.
-The storage is provided by the `storageNode` passed as a private arg to the `startInstance` method.
+The storage is provided by the `storageNode` passed as a private argument to the `startInstance` method.
 The storage is used to store the order book state and the marshaller is used to serialize and deserialize the contract state.
 The state of durable storage is preserved when the contract is upgraded.

 ```jsx
   const { marshaller, storageNode } = privateArgs;